laurentj/slimerjs/CONTRIBUTING.md

 How to fill an issue
 ====================

-When you find a bug in SlimerJS, and post an issue on github, please:
+When you find a bug in SlimerJS, or you have a problem with Slimerjs, first search in the [issues tracker](https://github.com/laurentj/slimerjs/issues) if a ticket was not already filled about your problem.
+Please do not add a comment on a closed issue, open a new one.

 - Indicate which version of SlimerJS you are using, on which operating system you execute it, and if you are using Firefox with SlimerJS, which version of Firefox.
-- Saying only "it doesn't work", is not a valid report.
+- Saying only something like "it doesn't work", is not a valid report.
 Please describe how the issue has appeared, what are the error messages, what it is displayed. etc. Execute SlimerJS with `--debug=true` to see more messages.
 - Explain how to reproduce it, with the most minimal code.
-More your example will be tiny, more there is chance that the bug will be fixed quickly.
+More your example will be tiny, more there is a chance that the bug will be fixed quickly.

 How to contribute to SlimerJS